 These are two separate trails that are right across the street from one another so it would be a shame to do one and not the other.
 The Textile Heritage Trail is a short looping trail through a wooded area and includes a short portion of boardwalk.
 It is dotted with educational placards that tell the history of the textile industry in the area.
 Across the street, the Fieldale Walking Trail runs alongside the Smith River and is a fairly level, well-maintained path popular with dog walkers.
 There are benches and birdhouses along the way and spots for fishermen to access the river.
 2016

 The Virginia Creeper (Damascus, VA)

 The Virginia’s Creeper Trail is a 34 mile trail open to hikers and bikers.
 It starts on Whitetop Mountain, runs 17-miles downhill into Damascus and then continues into Abingdon.
 It’s about a three hour drive from Henry County to Damascus, where there are seven different bike shops that will rent you a bike and shuttle you up the mountain for you to enjoy the 2.5 to 3 hour trip down the first 17-mile stretch.
-We visited in October of 2016 and it was so much fun that we are definitely going to do this again.
+You don’t even have to pedal until you are almost at the point to turn in the bike!
+2016

 National Parks & Historic Sites